Understanding the Committee Structure

 Each party assigns its own members to committees, and each committee distributes its members among its subcommittees.
 The Senate places limits on the number and types of panels any one senator may serve on and chair (for detailed information about the Senate committee structure click here).

 Senator Durbin serves on the following committees in the 117th Congress.
 He is Chair of the Senate Judiciary Committee.

 Senator Durbin is the first Illinois Senator in more than a quarter century to serve on the powerful Senate Appropriations Committee, a position that allows him to advocate for federal priorities important to Illinois.
 In his service with the committee, he has helped secure funding for everything from veterans care and schools to highways and health care clinics.
 In 2013 and 2014, Senator Durbin served as Chairman of the Appropriations Committee’s Subcommittee on Defense, and today is the Subcommittee’s Ranking Democrat.
 The Defense Appropriations Subcommittee controls nearly half of the nation’s annual discretionary budget and is important for Illinois, home to Naval Station Great Lakes, the Rock Island Arsenal, and Scott Air Force Base.

-Senator Durbin first served on the Senate Judiciary Committee in 1997.
+Senator Durbin is currently the Chair of the Senate Judiciary Committee.
+He has served on the Committee since 1997.
 Senator Durbin became the founding Chairman of the Senate Judiciary Committee’s Subcommittee on Human Rights and the Law, the first standing body of the Senate focused on human rights, in 2007.
 In January 2011, the Subcommittee’s jurisdiction expanded to include constitutional and civil rights issues and was renamed the Subcommittee on the Constitution, Civil Rights, and Human Rights.
 As Chairman, Senator Durbin convened hearings and worked with colleagues to modernize human rights law, examine human rights abuses in our criminal justice system, and the role of American technology companies in promoting global internet freedom.
 In 2015, Senator Durbin served as the Ranking Democrat on the Subcommittee.
 In 2017, Senator Durbin became the top Democrat on the Senate Subcommittee on Immigration, and remains in that position today.